 So we have just hit two key points here.
 Did you recognize them?

 Not everything in the new language is suitable to be used for you to learn.
 There are certain basic criteria and we would like to talk about this briefly.

 What type of content would help me learn a new language?

 We have basically considered two main points here.
 They are:

-When you choose complex content in the language you’re trying to learn, time will go by and you’ll continue without grasping much despite listening to it every day.
-Please don’t commit this mistake.
+When you choose complex content in the language which you’re trying to learn, time will go by and you’ll continue without grasping much despite listening to it every day.
+Please don’t make this mistake.